laperezNYC/CAMELS-SAM/docs/source/access.rst

 Globus
 ~~~~~~~

-The full CAMELS data can be downloaded via globus, an online system designed to efficiently transfer large amounts of data.
+The CAMELS-SAM data can be downloaded via globus, an online system designed to efficiently transfer large amounts of data.
 This is the method we recommend to transfer the data.

 `Globus link <https://app.globus.org/file-manager?origin_id=58bdcd24-6590-11ec-9b60-f9dfb1abb183&origin_path=%2F>`_

 url
 ~~~

-We provide access to the full CAMELS data via a simple uniform resource locator (url).
+We provide access to the CAMELS-SAM via a simple uniform resource locator (url).
 We do not recommend downloading large amounts of data through this system, as can be slow and unstable.
 However, for small or individual files it may be convenient.

 `URL link <https://users.flatironinstitute.org/~fvillaescusa/priv/f3Mq1fwFYReuAdJTb8xNxa43Jb48L/PUBLIC_RELEASE>`_

 .. note::
-   At the time of release, CAMELS-SAM is not available on Flathub.
-We will update this page if it does become available through there.
+   CAMELS-SAM is not currently configured for access and exploration through Flathub.
+When is it, we will update this page (expected March 2022).
+This page was adapted from the CAMELS documentation: https://camels.readthedocs.io/en/latest/data_access.html.